zalyoung/gitlab-handbook/content/handbook/business-technology/enterprise-applications/pmo/_index.md

 #### Intake

-The intake process starts with the completion of a business requirements document.
-It is the bridge between business stakeholders defining what is to be worked on and the development group that will build it.
+The Intake process begins with the completion of a business requirements document (BRD).
+This phase bridges the gap between business stakeholders defining project goals and the development team responsible for implementation.

 #### Define

-During Define, the project team articulates the business problem and definition of done.
-This phase covers uses cases, technology impacted and requirements.
-The ultimate goal of Define is not to figure out everything but to document the process and what is impacted.
-Finally, before beginning the design, we request approval sign-off from key stakeholders to ensure business requirements are accurate and all-inclusive.
+The Define phase focuses on articulating the business problem and establishing the ‘definition of done.’
+It includes identifying use cases, affected technologies, and requirements.
+The primary goal is to document processes and impacted areas rather than resolve every detail.
+Before moving to the Design phase, approval is obtained from key stakeholders to ensure accuracy and completeness of business requirements.

 #### Design

-This phase creates the roadmap of how things will work in the future.
-The project team work with the business to design a future state process and refine the requirements to build it.
-This phase should iron out all the details and questions from above.
+The Design phase establishes a roadmap for the future state of the project.
+The project team collaborates with stakeholders to refine requirements and design processes that align with business goals.
+This phase addresses outstanding details and resolves any questions from earlier stages.

 #### Build

-In the Build phase, the project team collaborates with other stakeholders to develop solutions that meet the business requirements but also that are scalable and aligned with best-practices.
+During the Build phase, the project team collaborates with stakeholders to develop scalable solutions that meet business requirements while adhering to best practices.

 #### Test

-During the test phase, the project team collaborates with other stakeholders to develop test scripts and facilitates the user acceptance testing (UAT) process.
+In the Test phase, the project team works with stakeholders to create test scripts and oversee the User Acceptance Testing (UAT) process, ensuring solutions meet the defined requirements.

 #### Deploy

-The project team owns developing a deployment plan and collaborating with other implementation teams to ensure completeness.
-This involves launch plans, user enablement, and go-live communications.
+The Deploy phase involves creating a comprehensive deployment plan in collaboration with implementation teams.
+Activities include finalizing launch plans, enabling users, and managing go-live communications to ensure a smooth transition.

 #### Hypercare

-Hypercare is the period that immediately follows the deployment / launch of a new process in Production where an elevated level of support is available to ensure the seamless adoption of a new system.
+Hypercare is the phase immediately following the deployment or launch of a new process in production.
+During this period, enhanced support is provided to ensure a seamless transition and successful adoption of the new system.

 #### Maintenance

-The maintenance phase occurs once the new process is fully operational to ensure it continues to function as it was designed to, and repairs or upgrades are performed as needed.
+The Maintenance phase begins after the new process becomes fully operational.
+It ensures the process continues to function as designed, with repairs or upgrades performed as necessary.

 ### Roadmap

-In order to track the progress of each program efficiently, all Epics are assigned a Start and End dates, and the [GitLab Roadmap](https://docs.gitlab.com/ee/user/group/roadmap/index.html) is used as a timeline.
+To efficiently track program progress, each Epic is assigned a start and end date.
+The [GitLab Roadmap](https://docs.gitlab.com/ee/user/group/roadmap/index.html) serves as a timeline to visualize and manage these milestones.

 ### Issue Boards

-The IT EntApps teams use [issue boards](https://docs.gitlab.com/ee/user/project/issue_board.html) in GitLab to strategically plan, organize, and visualize their work managed through GitLab issues.
-To understand how IT teams organize and manage their issue boards, visit [each team's respective page](/handbook/business-technology/#-the-team).
+IT EntApps teams use GitLab [issue boards](https://docs.gitlab.com/ee/user/project/issue_board.html) to strategically plan, organize, and visualize their work.
+To learn more about how IT teams manage issue boards, refer to [each team’s respective page](/handbook/business-technology/#i-classfas-fa-users-idbiz-tech-iconsi-our-functional-structure).

 ### Labels

-The IT teams use [labels](https://docs.gitlab.com/ee/user/project/labels.html) to categorize issues and epics effectively.
-By maintaining a concise list of labels, teams can efficiently organize and tag their work, enabling dynamic filtering and streamlined management of epics and issues.
-All labels are created in the `gitlab.com/gitlab-com` top-level group so they can be applied to any projects that we work on.
+The IT EntApps teams use [labels](https://docs.gitlab.com/ee/user/project/labels.html) to efficiently categorize issues and epics.
+A well-maintained, concise label list facilitates dynamic filtering and streamlined management of work.
+All labels are created within the `gitlab.com/gitlab-com` top-level group, making them applicable across all projects.

 To better organize and manage their work, the IT teams have different label categories.
 Click on each category to view the current labels utilized by the IT teams: